Licking County, Ohio

-Licking County is a county located in the central portion of the U.S. state of Ohio.
+Licking County is located in the central portion of the U.S. state of Ohio.
 At the 2020 census, the population was 178,519.
 Its county seat is Newark.
-The county was formed on January 30, 1808, from portions of Fairfield County.
+The act creating Licking County from parts of Fairfield County was passed on January 30, 1808, and the county was organized on March 1, 1808.

 It is named after the Licking River, which is thought to be named for the salt licks that were in the area.
 However, one account explains it as an English pronunciation of the river's indigenous Delaware name W'li/'ik'/nk, which means "where the flood waters recede".

 Licking County is part of the Columbus, OH Metropolitan Statistical Area.

 Geography

 According to the United States Census Bureau, the county has a total area of 687 sqmi, of which 683 sqmi is land and 5.0 sqmi (0.7%) is water.
 It is the third-largest county in Ohio by land area.